avigailtaylor/GeneFEAST/user_guide.md

 ## Usage

 #### To run GeneFEAST you will need:
-- **FEA results file**: A comma-delimited file containing the results of a functional enrichment analysis (FEA).
+- **FEA results file**: A comma-separated file containing the results of a functional enrichment analysis (FEA).
 GeneFEAST expects a file containing the following ten columns, in this order:
   - Type (**Required**.
-This refers to the the type of the term and can be, e.g., GO, KEGG, MSIGDB, etc.)
+This refers to the type of the term and can be, e.g., GO, KEGG, MSIGDB, etc.)
   - ID (**Required**)
   - Description (**Required**)
   - GeneRatio (Required only when dot plots are switched on)